califa/alfred-emoji-pack/README.md

-# alfred-emoji-pack
+# The Alfred Emoji Pack

-The Alfred Emoji Pack
+This is the home of the Alfred Emoji Snippet pack.
+You can [read more about it here](http://joelcalifa.com/blog/alfred-emoji-snippet-pack/).